tdjsnelling/hermes/react/README.md

 ### `useHermesState`

-The `useHermesState` returns some potentially useful information around the internal state of the Hermes provider.
+The `useHermesState` hook returns some potentially useful information around the internal state of the Hermes provider.

 ```javascript
 import React from "react";